 SLU-PP-332

-An ERRα (estrogen-related receptor alpha) agonist developed at Washington University.
-A next-generation exercise mimetic that enhances endurance capacity and promotes slow-twitch muscle fiber transformation through a completely different mechanism than AICAR.
-Activates the same transcriptional programs that endurance training induces, including mitochondrial biogenesis and oxidative metabolism genes.
+A compound developed at Washington University that activates estrogen-related receptor alpha.
+A next-generation exercise mimetic that enhances endurance and promotes slow-twitch muscle fiber transformation through a different mechanism than AICAR.
+Activates the same gene programs that endurance training induces, including mitochondrial growth and fat-burning metabolism.

 Administration